agnivesh13/niyantrana/docs/ARCHITECTURE.md

 ### Stage 1 — Risk Engine (the scientific core)

-Trained on **real NHANES data**, using only features the app can supply.
+Trained on **real NHANES data**, using only features the app can actually supply.
+A feature the app cannot collect is a feature that will be missing at serving time, so it is not in the training set either.

 | Group | Features |
 |---|---|